-- 1 Download the PlateSpin ISO image for use with the target VM.
-See "Downloading the PlateSpin ISO Images" on page 377. - 2 Prepare the PlateSpin ISO image for use with the target VM.
-Attended and unattended - See "Preparing the PlateSpin ISO Image for Target Registration and Discovery" on page 378. - 3 Use the native interface of the required virtualization platform to create a virtual machine.
-See the following as appropriate for your target VM: - "Creating and Configuring the Target Virtual Machine (Hyper-V)" on page 534 - "Creating and Configuring the Target Virtual Machine (RHEL KVM)" on page 538 - 4 Ensure that the VM is configured to restart on reboot and that you attach the PlateSpin ISO file as a boot CD for the VM.
+- 1 Download the PlateSpin ISO image for use with the target VM. - See "Downloading the PlateSpin ISO Images" on page 379. - 2 Prepare the PlateSpin ISO image for use with the target VM.
+Attended and unattended registration options are possible. - See "Preparing the PlateSpin ISO Image for Target Registration and Discovery" on page 380. - 3 Use the native interface of the required virtualization platform to create a virtual machine.
+See the following as appropriate for your target VM: - "Creating and Configuring the Target Virtual Machine (Hyper-V)" on page 536 - "Creating and Configuring the Target Virtual Machine (RHEL KVM)" on page 540 - 4 Ensure that the VM is configured to restart on reboot and that you attach the PlateSpin ISO file as a boot CD for the VM.